-Memories of Kenley Airport in 1941 by Polish pilot, Jan Jokiel
+Memories of Kenley Airfield in 1941 by Polish pilot, Jan Jokiel

 (from the book “I came back the shortest way” by Jan Jokiel)